Grant Program for Teacher-Powered Teacher Teams

-The purpose of these Ignition Grants is to help committed groups of teachers in the planning process of designing and implementing a teacher-powered school.
-Teachers will need to have formed a design team and have completed the Forming Stage of the Steps Guide.
+The purpose of these Ignition Grants is to help committed groups of teachers in the planning process of designing and implementing a teacher-powered school, or for teams looking to improve their teacher-powered practices and structures.
+For Ignition Grants, teachers will need to have formed a design team and have completed the Forming Stage of the Steps Guide.
 The Ignition Grant is used in the Storming Stage.
-While, these grants are not designed to be all encompassing or enough funding to complete the whole start-up process, they will jump start the process and empower teachers to create schools that better serve the students in their communities.
+While these grants are not designed to be all-encompassing or enough funding to complete the whole start-up process, they will jump-start the process and empower teachers to create schools that better serve the students in their communities.

-Teams applying for this grant can propose to use the grant for any or all of the following (but can also suggest their own uses):
+Teams applying for a grant can propose to use the grant for any or all of the following (but can also suggest their own uses):

 - Travel expenses for members of the team to visit a current teacher-powered school or conference